-- ^{20.} Mr A has stated that under section 52 of the Land Compensation Act the Council was legally obliged to make the advance payment, at the latest, on the date it took possession of his property and I agree. - ^{21.} Mr A first made his request for the payment on 26 July 2013 and this is the key date for the purposes of section 52(4) of the Act.
-The Council says it does not have a record of this letter, and did not know to whom it was addressed, but in responding to Mr A's complaint under its own complaints procedure an acknowledgement was made that Mr A made a request for payment in July and the Council had been given a copy of the letter which was addressed to a named officer in the Council's Legal Services. - ^{22.} Mr A made his request for payment on 26 July and, as the three months referred to in section 52(4) had ended on 25 October, the payment was due to be paid "not later" than the date on which the Council took possession ie 6 November.
-There is no dispute the Council took possession on 6 November and as Mr A's solicitors did not receive payment until 8 November, the Council made the payment two days late. - 23.
-The Council says it made payment on 7 November and "banking formalities" meant the funds were not available to Mr A's solicitors until 8 November.
-However, there appears to be no good reason for the late payment because the Council could have transferred the funds using the BACS or CHAPS system and they would have been received the same day the transfer was made. - 24.
-By paying later than the day on which it took possession, the Council did not follow the law.
-Moreover, it says payment could only have been made once possession had been taken but this is not what the legislation says.
-It is open to acquiring authorities to make a payment earlier than the possession date and given government guidance on compulsory purchase where local authorities are urged to "adopt a reasonable approach towards making such payments... in order to help ... relocation" earlier payments are clearly envisaged and do take place.
+- 20. Mr A has stated that under section 52 of the Land Compensation Act the Council was legally obliged to make the advance payment, at the latest, on the date it took possession of his property and I agree. - Mr A first made his request for the payment on 26 July 2013 and this is the key date for the purposes of section 52(4) of the Act.
+The Council says it does not have a record of this letter, and did not know to whom it was addressed, but in responding to Mr A's complaint under its own complaints procedure an acknowledgement was made that Mr A made a request for payment in July and the Council had been given a copy of the letter which was addressed to a named officer in the Council's Legal Services. - The Council has disputed that an acknowledgement of Mr A's July request for payment had been made and that what it had acknowledged was his assertion that he had made such a request.
+However, in its response to Mr A's complaint in December 2014 his July 2013 request is listed as part of the chronology of communication and it is stated that "there is general consensus over the relevant dates".
+I also note that it is only since the Ombudsman's involvement that the Council has raised doubts about whether it had received the letter. - In support of its position that the letter had not been sent, the Council has given details of an email to the Council from Mr A, sent the same day as the letter, in which no mention is made of his claim for an advance payment.
+It also noted that in the October 2013 communication from Mr A and his representatives no mention of the earlier claim is made.
+However, having considered the evidence and the comments of both parties, and information from the surveyor who acted for Mr A, I am satisfied on the balance of probability that the July 2013 letter was sent and received by the Council. - So, as Mr A made his request for payment on 26 July and, as the three months referred to in section 52(4) had ended on 25 October, the payment was due to be paid "not later" than the date on which the Council took possession ie 6 November.
+There is no dispute the Council took possession on 6 November and